 The Fashion Design major encourages you to be adept in creative reasoning and problem-solving.
 It promotes originality in your chosen field of fashion, enabling you to create innovative fashion work for a multifaceted global industry.
-Many of our fashion design graduates have taken up exclusive roles in New Zealand and around the world.
+Many of our fashion design graduates have taken up exclusive roles in New Zealand and around the world including Burberry, Ralph Lauren, Karen Walker, Zambesi and Lonely Hearts.